Microsoft/azure-docs.pt-pt/articles/connectors/connectors-create-api-outlook.md

 ## <a name="connector-reference"></a>Referência do conector

-Para obter detalhes técnicos, como disparadores, ações e limites, conforme descrito pelo ficheiro de Swagger do conector, consulte a [página de referência do conector](/connectors/outlook/).
+Para obter detalhes técnicos, como gatilhos, ações e limites, conforme descrito pelo arquivo Swagger do conector, consulte a [página de referência do conector](/connectors/outlook/).

 ## <a name="get-support"></a>Obter suporte